trainJapan/AUTOHOTKEY-V1-ZUIKI-MASCON-SCRIPT-FOR-TRAIN-SIMULATORS/README.md

 ● Copy the .ahk script file and the .ini configuration file into the same folder.
 Do not rename the .ini file, as the script looks for "zuiki_config.ini" in the same folder

-● It is recommended to create separate folders for different games so you don't need to change the .ini file when switching games
+● It is recommended to create separate folders for different games so you don't need to edit the .ini file when switching games

 ● Make sure your game/emulator is set up correctly and accepts keyboard inputs.
 Disconnect all other gamepads and joysticks except for the ZUIKI Mascon